rizome-dev/rails/README.md

-# Rails | Put your agents on rails
+# Rails | Lifecycle Orchestration for AI Agents

-**Production-grade lifecycle management for AI agents - inject context and execute workflows when conditions are met**
+**Production-grade lifecycle orchestration for AI agents - monitor execution state and inject contextual guidance at critical moments**

-Rails provides a comprehensive, framework-agnostic system for surgical control over AI agent behavior.
-Inject messages, execute workflows, compose lifecycle functions, and orchestrate complex patterns - all triggered by your custom conditions.
-No forced lifecycle phases, maximum flexibility.
+Rails provides a framework-agnostic orchestration layer that creates a bidirectional communication channel between your agents and their lifecycle.
+Through a shared state store accessible to both Rails conditions and agent tools, Rails enables sophisticated feedback loops and intervention patterns.

 ```bash
 pip install agent-rails